 However, there also tends to be a lot of noise in the market at this time of the year, making it hard for you to make yourself heard.
 Struggling for original ideas to help you stand out from the crowd this Easter?
-Here’s five of our favourite Easter marketing campaigns to inspire you, all of which have had eggcellent (sorry!) results:
+Here are our top 5 Easter marketing campaigns to inspire you, all of which have had eggcellent (sorry!) results:

 It makes sense to start this list with the Godfather of Easter eggs and all things chocolatey – Cadbury’s.
 Granted, their product means that it’s fairly easy for them to create powerful and resonant campaigns at this time of year, and having been around since 1824, they have an iconic status in the confectionary industry that’s pretty hard to beat.